openequella/openequella.github.io/guides/ReportingGuide.md

 Once the BIRT Report Designer is running, it is ready for report creation and editing.

 #### Install the Report Designer on Linux/Mac
-The Linux/Mac Report Designer files are versions of Eclipse with Business Intelligence and Reporting Tools, and the EQUELLA plug-in, built in.
+The Linux/Mac Report Designer files are versions of Eclipse with Business Intelligence and Reporting Tools, and the openEQUELLA plug-in, built in.
 1. Extract the contents of the file to a suitable location on your local filesystem.
 2. Inside the eclipse folder, run eclipse.
 3. Select a workspace by entering one of your own or leaving it as the default.